Importance of the Thai Wai for Teachers 2025 — KET

 The Thai wai has three levels, each tied to respect:

-• Peers or Younger People: Thumbs touch the chin, fingertips below the nose, a light bow—great for friends or children.
+Peers or Younger People: Thumbs touch the chin, with fingertips positioned below the nose, creating a light bow that's great for friends or children.

-• Older People or Teachers: Thumbs touch the nose, fingertips at the eyebrows, a deeper bow—for parents or mentors.
+Older People or Teachers: Thumbs touch the nose, fingertips at the eyebrows, a more profound bow for parents or mentors.

 I’ve wai-ed monks with thumbs at my eyebrows, honoring their revered role in Thai culture.